 To secure all their data Langate used granular access control.
 Granular permissions enabled the client to restrict system administrators and database owners from accessing patient’s data unless the specific privilege is granted.

 By ensuring that only authorized parties can access the personal patient’s information, the client has taken their security to the next level and managed to increase the average duration of cooperation with a healthcare facility up to 6 years.

-Langate has worked with Approved Admission, an insurance eligibility validation service.
+Langate healthcare software development company has worked with Approved Admissions, an insurance eligibility validation service.
 To check a patient’s eligibility for insurance coverage the client’s software needs to retrieve data from various sources such as Medicare, Medicaid, and HMO insurance payers.

 To maintain healthcare information security of software that has integrations with various third-party services, Langate implemented a robust security architecture that helps to detect and fix any suspicious activity.

-By providing a high level of medical information security Approved Admission has managed to grow its user base from year to year.
+By providing a high level of medical information security Approved Admissions has managed to grow its user base from year to year.

-Cybersecurity is a need in healthcare if you want to avoid enormous fines and spotted reputation.
+Cybersecurity is a need in healthcare if you want to avoid enormous fines and a sullied reputation.

 Preserving healthcare information security is not that easy but it is possible when you know what to do.
 Cybersecurity brings the efforts of the IT department, IT tools, and medical personnel together.
 The IT department has to monitor the system, perform regular audits, and update the software.
 IT tools will identify, report, and eliminate the threats.
 Medical personnel have to know the basics of cybersecurity to recognize potential attacks.

-If you are still lost or do not have security professionals on the team, you can always contact Langate.
+If you are still lost or do not have security professionals on your team, you can always contact Langate.
 We will be delighted to use our extensive experience in healthcare cybersecurity in order to help you develop a reliable security strategy.
-We can make securing protected health information much easier.
-Request the consultation and audit of your healthcare information security system.
+We can make securing protected health information much easier and share how to prevent breach of confidentiality in healthcare.
+Request a consultation and audit of your healthcare information security system.